-Over the past decade, both the U.S. and Canadian governments have mandated that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past 10 years, both the U.S. and Canadian governments have mandated that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been commonly used in air conditioners and heat pumps for a long time.
-The recommended phase-out mandates are intended to have the HVAC industry turn to a more earth friendly refrigerant with a technical designation R410A.
-R410A has been shown to be safer for the environment.
+The recommended phase-out mandates are expected to have the HVAC industry shift to a more earth friendly refrigerant with a technical designation R410A.
+R410A has been proven to be safer for the environment.

-In late 2010 most air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
-The units can legally be sold and installed then your local HVAC contractor (such as Neal Harris Service Experts Heating, Air Conditioning & Plumbing) can charge the unit with R22.
-R22 is still legal for AC repair or service for a short time longer.
+In late 2010 reputable air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These units are more commonly called “dry charged units”.
+The units can legally be sold and installed then your local HVAC contractor (such as Neal Harris Service Experts) can charge the unit with R22.
+R22 is still legal for AC repair or service for a few more years.
 The reason for these Dry Charged Units is to give the greater Kansas City area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Kansas City homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+Kansas City homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

-The answer to this question hinges on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system